crcx/parable/Parable.md

 All slices are effectively usable as arrays.
 The length is stored by the VM as the size of the slice, with the values stored sequentially in the slice.
 This is simplistic, but easy to understand and makes working with them at low level easy.

 Arrays can be created directly as quotations or from the results of executing a quote (**capture-results**).
-Attaching a permanent name can be done with **define**.
+Attaching a permanent name can be done with **:**.
 Additionally, strings are just character arrays.:

     [ 1 2 3 ] capture-results
     'hello world'